How To Create an LLC: The Ultimate Guide

 Naming Your LLC

-There are two important aspects to choosing your new LLC name.
+There are two important aspects to choosing the name of your business.

 First, you need to pick a business name that hasn't already been taken by another domestic or qualified legal entity in your state of formation.
 While states have slightly different regulations, most do not allow two business entities to have the same name.